 SEE: Apple in the Enterprise: A Strategic Guide (ZDNet/TechRepublic special feature)

 That said, the switch to gestures potentially offers more fine-tuned control over the interface since the number of possible gestures is far larger than the number of actions you can do with a physical button.
 Once users adapt to gestures, it could be an improvement.
+And many of the first users of the iPhone X have reported that they’ve adapted to life without the home button within the first 24-48 hours.

 Apple also integrates a lot of machine learning to make Face ID work, as well as its new A11 Bionic CPU and Neural Engine to process it all without sending it up to the cloud.
 The processor can handle 600 million operations per second, according to Apple.
+The A11 Bionic chip in the iPhone X and iPhone 8 has been crushing its rivals in benchmarks.

 - Video discussion: What you need to know about Apple’s big product update (TechRepublic)